Vict0r-M/malg-acta/README.md

 ### General

-- Use JSON files for persistent lists and maybe even non-persistent ones;
+- Use JSON files for persistent lists;
+- Use `Pydantic` for data structures;
 - Pluggable input and output methods (e.g., GUI, CLI, file, etc);
-- Systematic file/folder and code naming and organization (e.g., Receipts PDF, Receipts Excel, Test Reports, Registry);
 - Application exit functionality;
 - Visual indicators showing progress through testing workflow steps and user warnings.
 These are strictly related to user actions.
 Examples:
     - If the user starts the app with the `scale` unplugged or unplugs after app starts, the workflow will wait for the issue to get fixed until proceeding with any `scale`-related steps (and implictly with any steps subsequent to `scale`-related steps), but will run the others.
 The "Atenție: Cântarul nu este conectat!" message will be displayed;